 Combine the scissor crop with a mid fade, and you've got yourself a neat-looking hairstyle, which is perfect for men who are a little insecure about their forehead size.
 Don't worry, we’ve got you.

-Icy Cold Young French Crop & Highlights
+Icy Cold Young French Crop & Highlights - Popular from 2021

-Not happy with Crop hairstyles above?
+Not happy with the Crop hairstyles above?
 If you really want to stand out, this playful variation of the crop hairstyle should do the trick.
 French crops are already standout material, and with some extra highlights, you'll be looking younger and more colourful than usual.
-You can even take it one step further and dye your hair before adding highlights.
+You can even take it one step further and dye your hair before adding highlights

-Short Hairstyles for men
+Short Hairstyles for Men

 Short hairstyles can go from simple, low-key cuts to longer, more striking hairstyles.
 They're generally also one of the most accessible types of haircuts to work with, but you'll need to frequent your local barbershop if you're looking to keep up with the look.